Introduction

 Scientific or Theoretical Perspective

 Niche theory further elaborates on how species distribution is determined by the range of environmental conditions a species can tolerate (its fundamental niche) and the actual conditions where it exists due to competition and other interactions (its realized niche).
-For example, two species of barnacles may be capable of living in the same tidal zone (fundamental niche), but one may outcompete the other for space, restricting its distribution to a higher zone (realized niche).
+Take this: two species of barnacles may be capable of living in the same tidal zone (fundamental niche), but one may outcompete the other for space, restricting its distribution to a higher zone (realized niche).

 Common Mistakes or Misunderstandings